deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 How much to the whims of sapient malware?

-*Gods,* his next lil’ chat with Gyotin was gonna be painful like a naxas kick to the chest.
+*Gods,* his next lil’ chat with Gyotin was gonna be painful like a Naxas kick to the chest.

 “Dont’cha already have samples?
 Don’t lie ‘ta me, now.”